Atypical hyperplasia of the breast

 To reduce your risk of developing breast cancer, your doctor may recommend that you:

 Take preventive medications.
 Treatment with a selective estrogen receptor modulator, such as tamoxifen or raloxifene (Evista), for five years may reduce the risk of breast cancer.

 These drugs work by blocking estrogen from binding to estrogen receptors in breast tissue.
 Estrogen is thought to fuel the growth of some breast cancers.

 Tamoxifen is the only drug approved for use in premenopausal women.

 Another option for postmenopausal women may be aromatase inhibitors, such as exemestane (Aromasin) and anastrozole (Arimidex), which decrease production of estrogen in the body.

-Avoid menopausal hormone therapy.
-Researchers have concluded that combination hormone therapy to treat symptoms of menopause — estrogen plus progestin — increases breast cancer risk in postmenopausal women.
+- Avoid menopausal hormone therapy.
+Researchers have concluded that combination hormone therapy to treat symptoms of menopause — estrogen plus progestin — increases breast cancer risk after menopause.
 Many breast cancers depend on hormones for growth.

 You might be considered at very high risk of breast cancer if you have a genetic mutation in one of the breast cancer genes or you have a very strong family history of breast cancer that suggests a likelihood of having such a genetic mutation.